DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Make sure you check which qualification you’ll get through your training course.
 Some will award [qualified teacher status (QTS)](/what-is-qts), some a [postgraduate certificate in education (PGCE)](/what-is-a-pgce), and some both.

-While you do not need a PGCE to teach, you do need QTS to teach in many primary and secondary schools in England.
+While you do not need a PGCE to teach in England, you do need QTS to teach in many primary and secondary schools in England.

 $international-content$